Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 ### Silence enemies

-If you have *Seeker of the light* you're fine, with *tear of goddess* too but you probably shouldn't have taken it
+If you have *Seeker of the light* you're fine, with *Tear of goddess* too but you probably shouldn't have taken it

 **w2**